tanaylakhani/sticky-extension/README.md

 1. Right-click anywhere on a webpage
 2. Select "Create Sticky" from the context menu
 3. If text was selected, it will appear in the note
+4. Use the formatting toolbar to style your text
-4. Drag notes by their header
+5. Drag notes by their header
-5. View real-time coordinates as you move notes
+6. View real-time coordinates as you move notes
-6. Notes persist across page reloads
+7. Notes persist across page reloads
-7. Notes are specific to each webpage
+8. Notes are specific to each webpage
+9. Click × to delete a note

 ## Technical Details